 Caribbean Crossroads Series (CCS)

-The Caribbean Crossroads Series ('CCS') is an ongoing series of community exhibitions and events since 1999.
-The CCS was created specifically to address the need for newly immigrated artists and emerging black and Latino/a artists of Caribbean and Latin American backgrounds to showcase their art works, talents, and visions to the attention of South Florida's various cross-cultural communities.
+The Caribbean Crossroads Series ('CCS') is an ongoing series of community exhibitions and events since 1996.
+The CCS was created specifically to address the need for newly immigrated artists and emerging black and Latino/ artists of Caribbean and Latin American backgrounds to showcase their artworks, talents, and visions to the attention of South Florida's various cross-cultural communities.

 DVCAI is virtual.
 Residencies and exhibitions are showcased in collaborating studios and galleries quarterly.
 From October to September Caribbean artists living in Miami-Dade County interact with artists nationally and internationally to cultivate new audiences through intimate community showcasing to their artwork.